woeishi/matrix-threadbot-ts/README.md

 # matrix threadbot

-matrix chatbot for thread export functions
+matrix chatbot for capturing thread messages

 ## About

-A bot running on Node.js connecting to a matrix network listening to user commands for thread (chat conversation) exporting functions.
+A bot running on Node.js connecting to a matrix network.

-<p align="right"><a href="#matrix-threadbot">↑</a></p>
+On receiving a mention in a thread message it captures the preceding messages into a single copy-pastable reply.

+The intended purpose is knowledge capturing by facilitating the transfer of relevant discussions into longer lived and searchable media like forums, wikis, documentations,...

 ### Built With